‘We have no where left to go’: Israel assault on Rafah

 “And so some sleep in the mosques during the day and then stay in the streets at night, they literally have nothing to protect them, not even a tent.”

-With nowhere to go and not even a tent to protect them “any assault into Rafah will be death to us all.”
+With nowhere to go “any assault into Rafah will be death to us all”.

 * Names have been changed